4.2 Indian Child Welfare Act (ICWA)

 • When a child resides on a reservation or is a ward of a tribe, the tribe has exclusive tribal jurisdiction over the case (25 USC section 1911).

-• Testimony from expert witnesses, who are familiar with American Indian/Alaskan Native culture, is required before a child can be removed from the home (except during an emergency situation or approval by the FSOS) due to documentable imminent risk (25 USC section 1902).
+• Testimony from expert witnesses, who are familiar with American Indian/Alaskan Native culture, is required before a child can be removed from the home (except during an emergency or approval by the FSOS) due to documentable imminent risk (25 USC section 1902).

 • Active efforts must be made to provide remedial services and rehabilitative programs designed to prevent the breakup of or promote the reunification of the American Indian/Alaskan Native family.